dpavot/blah6/README.md

 ![alt text](https://github.com/dpavot/blah6/blob/master/proposal.png)

-Accessible negative results are relevant for researchers and clinicians not only to limit their search space but also to prevent the costly re-exploration of the hypothesis.
-However, most biomedical relation extraction data sets do not seek to distinguish between a false and a negative relation.
-A false relation should express a context where the entities are not related.
-In contrast, a negative relation should express a context where there is an affirmation of no association between the two entities.
-Furthermore, when we are dealing with data sets created using distant supervision techniques, we also have some false negative relations that constitute undocumented/unknown relations.
-Unknown relations are good examples to further exploration by researchers and clinicians.
-We propose to improve the distinction between these two concepts, by revising the false relations of the PGR corpus with regular expressions.
+Accessible negative results are relevant for researchers and clinicians not only to limit their search space but also to prevent the costly re-exploration of research hypotheses.
+However, most biomedical relation extraction data sets do not seek to distinguish between a false and a negative relation among two biomedical entities.
+Furthermore, data sets created using distant supervision techniques also have some false negative relations that constitute undocumented/unknown relations.
+We propose to improve the distinction between these concepts, by revising a subset of the relations marked as false on the PGR corpus and give the first steps to automatically distinguish between the false (F), negative (N), and unknown (U) results.

 ## Day 05/02/2020